oswida/cyber/docs/en/background.md

 I resigned because:

-1. In a dream, God appeared to me and told me that the combination of machines and people was wrong.
+1. In a dream, God appeared to me and told me that mixing machines and humans was wrong.
 2. The hand I fitted to some gangster turned out to be faulty and now I am being chased by a gang of maniacs.
 3. I went into debt to the mafia to open a workshop.
 Unfortunately the business didn't go very well....
 4. My previous employers from a zaibatsu finally found me....